Communication is Key to a Successful HDHP Switch

 Lower premiums.
 Access to a Health Savings Account.
 Healthcare control.
 There are many reasons why switching to a High-Deductible Health Plan may be the best move for your employees.
 The next step is to communicate that change in a clear and thorough way so your employees have a better understanding of what an HDHP is.
 We know the importance of open communication, so we want to help!
 Let’s examine five areas to consider when creating a successful employee communication plan.

 Focus messaging on the pros

 Explain the WIIFM (a.k.a.
 What’s in it for me?) to your employees, and avoid framing it in terms of what’s in it for the company.
 Remember that your employees’ main concern is that they’re provided affordable healthcare options.
 Emphasize the perks, such as lower insurance premiums and the pre-tax savings and investment options that come with an HSA.
-If you plan to offer employer contributions to an HSA, let them know about that, too!
+If you plan to offer employer contributions, let them know about that, too!

 Use a positive tone

 Keep the conversations positive and listen to their concerns.
 If a concern is short-term, emphasize how enrolling in an HSA will allow them to save money through pre-tax dollars to cover their deductible.
-If a concern is long-term, outline the investment potential of an HSA, which acts like a 401(k) for healthcare costs.
+If a concern is long-term, outline the investment potential, which acts like a 401(k) for healthcare costs.

 Know your audience

 Every employee is different, so think about the methods of communication your employees respond to best.
 Some prefer face-to-face conversations, while others like email or recorded video.
 Provide your employees with an opportunity to attend a presentation on their new health plan.
 Emphasize that you and/or your human resources team is always available to answer any questions.